jarppe/data-only/README.md

-# Minimal docker image for data-only containers
+# Minimal docker image for docker-compose compatible data-only containers

 While you can create pure data-only containers, using them with docker-compose is not trivial.
 The docker-compose requires that the